2factorauth/twofactorauth/.github/ISSUE_TEMPLATE/6-report-a-bug.md

 ### Information about the bug: ###
 **Bug description:**
 <!-- Provide a brief description of the bug.
 What's going wrong?
-If applicable, also provide screenshots of the bug in action. -->
+If applicable, also provide screenshots of the bug in action, redacting any personal information. -->

 **Bug reproduction:**